ChaitanyaYeole/BMI-Calculator/README.md

 # BMI Calculator

-This is an flutter project which can be used in multiple platforms applications like Android app, Mac app and web-based applications.
+This is a flutter project which can be used in multiple platforms applications like Android app, Mac app and web-based applications.
 The project BMI Calculator which is Body Mass Index Calculator inspired by the beautiful designs made by Ruben Vaalt.
 It is a multi screen app with simple functionality but full-on custom styling.

 ## User Interface